SABMIS: Sparse approximation based blind multi-image steganography scheme: Experimental Results

 A higher PSNR value indicates a higher imperceptibility of the stego-image with respect to the corresponding cover image.
 In general, a value higher than \SI{30}{dB} is considered to be good since human eyes can hardly distinguish the distortion in the image \citep{Ste_2020, Zhang2013, Liu}.

 The PSNR values of the stego-images corresponding to the ten cover images are given in Figure \ref{fig:PSNRStego1imagehidden} and Figure \ref{fig:PSNRStego1to4Imageshidden}.
-In Figure \ref{fig:PSNRStego1imagehidden}, we show the PSNR values of all the stego-images when separately all the four secret images (mentioned above in Figure \ref{Figure:test images SABMIS}) are embedded.
-In this figure, we obtain the highest PSNR value (\SI{47.32}{dB}) when the `Zelda' secret image is hidden in the `Zelda' cover image, while the lowest PSNR value (\SI{40.21}{dB}) is obtained when the `Peppers' secret image is hidden in the `Boat' cover image.
+In Figure \ref{fig:PSNRStego1imagehidden}, we show the PSNR values of all the stego-images when separately all the four secret images (mentioned above in Figure \ref{Figure:test images SABMIS}) are hidden.
+In this figure, we obtain the highest PSNR value (\SI{46.25}{dB}) when the `Peppers' secret image is hidden in the `House' cover image, while the lowest PSNR value (\SI{37.66}{dB}) is obtained when the `Stream' secret image is hidden in the `Stream' cover image.

-In Figure \ref{fig:PSNRStego1to4Imageshidden}, we show the PSNR values for the four cases of embedding one, two, three, and four secret images in the ten cover images.
-As we have four secret images, when embedding one secret image, we have a choice of embedding any one of them and present the resulting PSNR values.
-However, we separately embed all four images, obtain their PSNR values, and then present the average results.
-Similarly, the average PSNR values are presented for the cases when we embed two and three images.
-In this figure, we obtain the highest average PSNR value (\SI{45.67}{dB}) when one secret image is hidden in the `Zelda' cover image, while the lowest PSNR value (\SI{34.98}{dB}) is obtained when all four secret images are hidden in the `Livingroom' cover image.
+In Figure \ref{fig:PSNRStego1to4Imageshidden}, we show the PSNR values for the four cases of hiding one, two, three, and four secret images in the ten cover images.
+As we have four secret images, when hiding one secret image, we have a choice of hiding any one of them and present the resulting PSNR values.
+However, we separately hide all four images, obtain their PSNR values, and then present the average results.
+Similarly, the average PSNR values are presented for the cases when we hide two and three images.
+In this figure, we obtain the highest average PSNR value (\SI{45.21}{dB}) when one secret image is hidden in the `House' cover image, while the lowest PSNR value (\SI{31.78}{dB}) is obtained when all four secret images are hidden in the `Stream' cover image.
 Also, we observe that for all test cases, we obtain PSNR values higher than \SI{30}{dB} which, as earlier, are considered good.